privacysandbox/protected-auction-services-docs/b&a-kanon-integration.md

 *   Client calls the `Sign` endpoint after ad rendering if there is a Protected Auction winner.
 After signing, the client sends _key-hashes_ received from B&A services for `Join`.
 The `Sign` call binds each ad with an anonymized token and returns them in response.
     *   If there is no winning ad to be rendered, the ghost winner is still joined from the device to increment k-anonymity counter.
-        *   _Even if a winning ad is rendered, clients still perform a <code>Join</code> for the ghost winner so that the ghost winner's join count increments.</em>
+        *   *Even if a winning ad is rendered, clients still perform a <code>Join</code> for the ghost winner so that the ghost winner's join count increments.*
 *   Clients would call <code>Join</code> to increment the counter corresponding to the key hashes of winner and ghost winner (if available) after ad rendering.
 This can be done periodically, joining all candidates for <code>Join</code> together, or after every ad render event so that auction latency is not impacted.
 See [here](https://wicg.github.io/turtledove/#k-anonymity) for details around how clients call the Join API using the hash.
 *   Note the following why Signing and Joining is not done from TEE based B&A services:
     *   Join API requires a stable client identifier.
 This would require sending the stable client identifier over to B&A, that is best avoided for privacy and security reasons.